Prostate Cancer Education, Early Detection and Suvivorship Event

-Roswell Park and the Buffalo Sabres are teaming up through the One Team, One Goal partnership to provide a free skin cancer screening at the KeyBank Center.
+Roswell Park and the Buffalo Sabres are once again teaming up through the One Team, One Goal partnership to promote prostate cancer awareness and survivorship.
+Get notification when registration opens for this event!

 Roswell Park Cancer Institute and the Buffalo Sabres partner to expand our efforts in reducing cancer risk among the team's fans.

 Through this relationship with the Buffalo Sabres, our goal is to increase public awareness so people can act to reduce their risk of cancer, among other diseases.

 No One Fights Cancer Alone

 Over 250 men took control of their health at the Buffalo Sabres prostate cancer screening event on Thursday, March 24, 2016.
 In addition to the screening, visitors took locker room tours and met Sabres alumni including Val James, the first black American in the NHL and the author of "Black Ice: The Val James Story."